buildtesters/buildtest/docs/configuring_buildtest.rst

       - $HOME/buildtest-cori

 This field is used with the ``buildtest buildspec find`` command.
-If you rebuild your buildspec cache using ``--clear`` option it will detect all buildspecs in defined in all directories specified by **buildspec_roots**. buildtest will recursively find all **.yml** extension and validate each buildspec with appropriate schema.
+If you rebuild your buildspec cache use ``--rebuild`` option it will detect all buildspecs in defined in all directories specified by **buildspec_roots**. buildtest will recursively find all **.yml** extension and validate each buildspec with appropriate schema.
 By default buildtest will add the ``$BUILDTEST_ROOT/tutorials`` and ``$BUILDTEST_ROOT/general_tests`` to search path, where $BUILDTEST_ROOT is root of repo.

+The `load_default_buildspecs` property can be used to control if you want buildtest to load default buildspecs into cache when you run ``buildtest buildspec find`` or with ``--rebuild`` option.
+It can be useful to set ``load_default_buildspecs: False`` if you only care about running your facility tests. .

 Configuring Module Tool
 ------------------------